microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 65.55.44.108   US             United States  Virginia  Boydton        -78.375      36.6534         set()    geolocation  {}                65.55.44.108
 =============  =============  =============  ========  ==========  ===========  ==========  =====  =======  ===========  ================  =============

+By default the pivot functions will infer the join keys for input and output data from the function definitions and parameters.

 Data query pivot functions
 --------------------------